DeveloperZahra/OOP_Self_Research/Self_Research.md

 ```
 📌 **Derived Class:** The class that inherits the other class is known as a subclass(or a derived class, extended class, or child class).
 The subclass can add its fields and methods in addition to the superclass properties.
 📌 **Parent Class:** The class whose features are inherited is known as a superclass (or a base class or a parent class).

+## 🧠 Types of Inheritance:

+In C#, there are mainly 4 types of inheritance which are described below:

+**1. Single Inheritance:** A derived class that inherits from only one base class.
+**2. Multi-level Inheritance:**  A derived class that inherits from a base class and the derived class itself becomes the base class for another derived class.

+**3. Hierarchical Inheritance:**  A base class that serves as a parent class for two or more derived classes.

+**4. Multiple Inheritance:** A derived class that inherits from two or more base classes (Using Interface).

+**5. Hybrid Inheritance:** A Hybrid Inheritance is a mix of two or more inheritances.